buqhek/power_outages_analysis/README.md

  ---

 Looking at the handful of options I created, I decided to focus on regression.
-Classification sounded very intersting, but with an interest in looking at the financial side of this dataset, I found myself more drawn to building a regression model.
+Classification sounded very interesting, but with an interest in looking at the financial side of this dataset, I found myself more drawn to building a regression model.
 As a result, I chose to predict the average monthly electricity price in the U.S. state!

 ### Final Decision
-Predict the Average monthly electricity price in the U.S. state (TOTAL.PRICE)
+Predict the Average monthly electricity price in the U.S. state (`TOTAL.PRICE`)

 ---

 ## **Baseline Model**

 The first thing I wanted to do when building a model was to make sure I preprocess all of my data given in my dataset.
-This let me to working on a pipeline that preprocessses all of the info before feeding it into the regression model.
+This led me to working on a pipeline that preprocesses all of the info before feeding it into the regression model.
 Since my data contains both numerical, categorical, and `pd.Datetime` datatypes, I will need to make sure I build my pipeline in such a way that all of this data is handled properly.

 As a refresher, here are the features that are each datatype: